 Along with these, it's fun reading Who moved my cheese (Spencer Johnson).
 It is like a wakeup call.
 You need to be on your toes to be relevant every day.
 You need to keep watching for changes around you and re-craft your skills and actions to make sure you are not caught napping.

 The Louis L'Amour series of Westerns are books set in the wild west and are all about action adventure.
 Strangely, however, I learnt a few big lessons from them - a) tenacity and b) Not being scared to admit that you are scared.

 Next, I would lay my hands on The Little Big Things by Tom Peters.
 I like the way Peters writes and I like the sound of the title.
 The world is moving towards the 'little big idea' way of thinking.
 I am looking forward to the 160 odd lessons for excellence that are in this really fat book.

-Also, I love reading from Tom Peters, John Philip Jones, Don Peppers and Malcolm Gladwell.Think you can write a better article than this one?
-If you want to be a full-time journalist with us, send your CV to email@example.com.
+Also, I love reading from Tom Peters, John Philip Jones, Don Peppers and Malcolm Gladwell.Have a look at the winning agencies' work portfolio for Digital Agency Awards 2014.
 Major stories over the last 30 days